zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 ## Acknowledgements
 * **Authors** -Sudip Bandyopadhyay, Manager, Analytics Platform Specialist Team, NA Technology
 * **Contributors** - Eshna Sachar, Jyotsana Rawat, Kowshik Nittala
-* **Last Updated By/Date** - Jyotsana Rawat, Solution Engineer, Analytics, NA Technology, April 2021
+* **Last Updated By/Date** - Jyotsana Rawat, Solution Engineer, Analytics, NA Technology, May 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oracle-analytics-cloud).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.